552020/advent_of_code_2023/README.md

 But I did a first (and a second) unsuccesful try in C.

-No Copilot.
-ChatGPT has been used to partially to spare on the first answer (and to explore the Python realm that I didn't touch since years and never appropriately).
-I managed the second one old-school, with Stack Overflow and the Internet.
+The model has been used partially to generally spare on the first answer and to explore the Python realm, pretty new for me.

+## Day03

+(Partially) solved in Python.

+I didn't manage to get the second part right.
+I'll come back maybe later.

+## Day04

+00.24 - Starting now.
+Let's see how it goes.